tocalabs/toca-docs/src/projects/apps/auth/authorization.md

 ### Page Permissions

-If your app has authentication enabled, then you have the option to restrict access to every page in your appllication.
+If your app has authentication enabled, then you have the option to restrict access to every page in your application.
 The following permission is available on pages.

 | Resource | Permissions | Description |
 | --- | --- | --- |
 | Page | Read | **Read** allows the user to view the the page |

 You can assign specific Roles in your app to have the Read permission on each page, for example you might have a page that allows managers to approve annual leave and you only want users who have the `Manager` role to be able to view the page.

 If a user does not have a role associated with their user that grants them Read access to the page then when they try to view it they will be directed to a `401 - Unauthorized` if they are logged in or the `Login` page if they aren't.

 > N.B.
 If your App contains a login page then make sure you have not restricted access to this page as otherwise unauthenticated users will never be able to access the login page!